-- A classic penny carnival booth involves building a simple shelter and giving kids outside the shelter a fishing pole (a tree branch with a string and a clothespin attached will do).
-Decorate the shelter to look like water, then have an adult or older child hide behind the shelter and attach small candies or other prizes to the clothespin while the younger children fish from the other side.
+A classic penny carnival booth involves building a simple shelter and giving kids outside the shelter a fishing pole (a tree branch with a string and a clothespin attached will do).
+Decorate the shelter to look like water, then have an adult or older child hide behind the shelter and attach small candies or other prizes to the clothespin while the younger children "fish" from the other side.

-- What's more traditional than having the kids take a few whacks at a pinata?
-Since this is a picnic party, try to make your pinata in the design of an apple, ladybug or picnic basket.
+What's more traditional than having the kids take a few whacks at a pinata?
+Since this is a picnic party, try to make your pinata in the design of an apple, ladybug, or picnic basket.

-- A fun activity for the adults and kids to do together is to play a game of Bingo.
-Have your spouse dress up like a bingo caller (think tacky vest and matching visor) and award prizes for the winners of each round.
+A fun activity for the adults and kids to do together is to play bingo.
+Have an adult or older teen dress up like a bingo caller (think tacky vest and matching visor) and award prizes for the winners of each round.

 Prizes and Favors

-- Lemonade mix in mason jars is another fun gift for summer picnic guests.
+Lemonade mix in canning jars is another fun gift for summer picnic guests.